ascoders/gaea-editor/readme.md

 npm i gaea-editor --save
 ```

-And then, it's easy to use:
+And then, it's easy to use,frankly speaking amazing;

 ```typescript
 import Editor from 'gaea-editor';